Szandor72/dreamole18-ci-in-30-minutes/README.md

-# From 0 to CI in 30 minutes
+# From Zero to CI in 30 minutes

 This repo is a clone of another DX project: https://github.com/Szandor72/logger used only to illustrate build capabilities with CircleCI 2.0.